|

 - Six-Lines - Strips of six numbers

-you must first exchange cash money (from your wallet) or cash plaques obtained
+bet you must first exchange cash money (from your wallet) or cash plaques

-from some sort of cash transfer mechanism at the cash desk, for coloured
+obtained from some sort of cash transfer mechanism at the cash desk, for

-Roulette chips.
-This you do at the table you want to play at and no where else.
+coloured Roulette chips.
+This you do at the table you want to play at and no

 £1.

-play.
-When the dealer says, "place your bets", you put your chips where ever
+ready to play.
+When the dealer says, "place your bets", you put your chips

-you like.
-You have until a few moments before the ball drops into the next
+where ever you like.
+You have until a few moments before the ball drops into

-winning number to complete your betting.
-You will be warned by the dealer as
+the next winning number to complete your betting.
+You will be warned by the

-you have to exchange any remaining coloured chips that you have for cash
+playing you have to exchange any remaining coloured chips that you have for

-chips at the table at which you are playing.
-These cash chips can be
+cash chips at the table at which you are playing.
+These cash chips can

 Even Chances Chips placed on Red, Black, Odd, Even,